voiio/voiio.github.io/scss-style-guide.md

+# Rule zero

-## Ordering of styles in scss files
+Ordering of styles in scss files.

 The ordering of the elements should be related to the top to bottom occurances of the class in html.